GalinaTd/UMVue/README.md

 # UMVue
-My project for user managent on on the framework Vue js
+My project for user managent on the framework Vue js